wesbarnett/libgmxcpp/README.md

 ##Requirements

 The [libxdrfile](ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.1.tar.gz) library is required.
+It will need to be enabled as a shared library.

 ##Installation

 To install do:

     git clone git@github.com:wesbarnett/libgmxcpp.git
-    cd libgmxcpp/src
+    ./configure
     make
     sudo make install

-I'm assuming the xdrfile header files are in /usr/local/include/xdrfile.
-If not, you'll have to modify the Makefile.

 Check out the example program in the example directory.
 To compile it do: